Curse of Dimensionality in Neural Network Optimization: Conclusion

 While our result is the first to analyze the impact of target function's regularity on the curse of dimensionality in neural network training, there are several open questions remaining.
 Here, we list some of them.

-\textbf{Explicit construction :} Theorem~\ref{global} and Theorem~\ref{local} present the existence of $C^r([0,1]^d)$ functions suffering from the curse of dimensionality in training, but the proofs rely on probabilistic argument.
+\textbf{Explicit construction :} Theorem~\ref{global} and Theorem~\ref{local} present the existence of $C^r(Q)$ functions suffering from the curse of dimensionality in training, but the proofs rely on probabilistic argument.
 Therefore, it would be interesting to exhibit an explicit examples of such functions and to characterize them structurally.

-\textbf{Loss function :} Our analysis considers training with $L^2$ loss function.
-On the other hand, for classification tasks, the cross-entropy loss function is widely used to train a neural network.
-It is therefore worth asking whether an analogous curse of dimensionality arises under the cross-entropy loss function.
+\textbf{Loss function :} Our analysis considers training with the $L^2$ loss function to learn target functions with specific regularity.
+On the other hand, classification tasks typically employ the cross-entropy function for neural network training to learn target functions that differ in nature from those in our analysis.
+It is therefore worth investigating whether the curse of dimensionality in neural network optimization-the requirement for exponential training time under gradient flow-occurs in this setting.
 The next question is designing a loss function that encodes a priori information about the target function-for example, physical constraints coming from a PDE.
 Such an information-rich loss function could potentially help avoid the curse of dimensionality in training.

 \textbf{Accelerated gradient descent :} In this paper, we focus on the Wasserstein gradient flow, which captures gradient descent training and stochastic gradient descent training with small step sizes.
 Exploring whether the curse persists—or can be mitigated—when accelerated methods (e.g., Nesterov or heavy-ball dynamics) are employed is an appealing direction.
 Developing new acceleration methods to circumvent the curse of dimensionality is also a valuable research direction.